denull/tg-bot-api/README.md

 })();
 ```

 To upload photos, as a rule, you do not need to worry about correctly specifying the name of the uploaded file and its MIME type.
-But, for example, when downloading documents, this may be important (the file name will be displayed in the messenger interface).
+But, for example, when uploading documents, this may be important (the file name will be displayed in the messenger interface).

 There are several ways to specify these values.
-The most “canonical” is to create an instance of the native class [File](https://developer.mozilla.org/en-US/docs/Web/API/File/File), in whose constructor you can pass these fields:
+The most “canonical” way is to create an instance of the native class [File](https://developer.mozilla.org/en-US/docs/Web/API/File/File), in whose constructor you can pass these fields:

 ```js
 const file = new File([buffer], 'AnotherImage.jpg', { type: 'image/jpeg' });